meshcloud/meshcloud-docs/docs/meshstack.configuration.md

 - **Identifier**: An immutable id, unique in space.
 Drawn from a reduced character set, e.g. `my-project`.
 - **Name/Display Name**: A mutable display string to be used for display purposes e.g. `My Project`

 meshStack can restrict legal identifiers for [meshCustomers](./meshcloud.customer.md) and [meshProjects](./meshcloud.project.md).
 This is useful to ensure projects can be identifiers are compatible with all connected cloud platforms and don't require additional name mangling to comply with cloud specific naming rules.
+You can configure these options in `meshfed.web.restriction` as follows:

 ```haskell
 { customerIdentifierLength :